Zafiro12/placeholder/README.md

-# Procedural Javascript Sphere Animation
+# Placeholder page
-Procedural 3D sphere drawn and animated on a 2D canvas.
+Placeholder page for my domains.
+Contains procedural 3D sphere drawn and animated on a 2D canvas.